michelson/lazy_google_analytics/README.md

                                               :client_options => {}
                                               })

 ## GA How to:

+If you follow this simple steps , you can´t fail.

   + First, you have to register your api access in: [google api console](https://code.google.com/apis/console/) and create a server key.
-+ Download you p12 key.
+  + Download the p12 key.
   + Add the created @developer.gserviceaccount.com to your users list in the analytics user panel.
-+ Configure options based on server key and analytics profile id, not the (UA-something)account id!
+  + Configure options based on server key and analytics profile id, not the (UA-something) account id!

 ## Contributing